 Five decades ago, the Merrimack River and its tributaries were among the most polluted waterways in the nation.
-Afflicted by human and industrial waste and toxic chemicals, they gave every sign of a failing ecosystem.
+Afflicted by human and industrial waste and toxic chemicals, they showed every sign of a failing ecosystem.
 By 1976, people here had had just about enough.
 That was the year that local activists and regional planning commissions got together to form the Merrimack River Watershed Council, which got local residents pushing hard to clean up the river.
 Incorporated in 1978, MRWC became a 501(c)(3) tax-exempt nonprofit the following year.
 These days, the river is a whole lot nicer–but still faces challenges.
 Sewage releases.
 Polluted runoff.
 Inappropriate development.
 Closed beaches.
 Lack of recreational opportunities.
 Forty years on, there’s still a lot to do.
 Fortunately, we’re still at it.

 Our mission is quite simple: